• Skip to main content

 Read more about ways to use the cannoli filling below!

 Cannoli filling is a mixture of sweetened ricotta cheese & usually some warm spices, chocolate, and/or citrus.
-My recipe leaves out the citrus and focuses on the chocolate, because...chocolate.
+My recipe leaves out the citrus and focuses on the chocolate, because well,...who doesn't want the chocolate front and center!

 Cannoli Cones